JamesPImes/pyTRS/readme.md

 * `154n97w15` : `['NWSW', 'SWSW']`
 * `155n97w01` : `['SESE']`

-pyTRS is capable of recognizing all of the following as the 'Northeast Quarter', any of which may be enountered in the wild:
+pyTRS is capable of recognizing all of the following as the 'Northeast Quarter', any of which may be encountered in the wild:
 * NE/4
 * NE4
 * NE¼